formancehq/stack/sdks/java/docs/PaymentsApi.md

         Authorization.setAccessToken("YOUR ACCESS TOKEN");

         PaymentsApi apiInstance = new PaymentsApi(defaultClient);
-        Long limit = 10L; // Long | Limit the number of accounts to return, pagination can be achieved in conjunction with 'skip' parameter.
+        Long pageSize = 15L; // Long | The maximum number of results to return per page.
-        Long skip = 100L; // Long | How many accounts to skip, pagination can be achieved in conjunction with 'limit' parameter.
+        String cursor = "aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ=="; // String | Parameter used in pagination requests.
+Maximum page size is set to 15.
+Set to the value of next for the next page of results.
+Set to the value of previous for the previous page of results.
+No other parameters can be set when this parameter is set.
-        List<String> sort = Arrays.asList(); // List<String> | Field used to sort payments (Default is by date).
+        List<String> sort = Arrays.asList(); // List<String> | Fields used to sort payments (default is date:desc).
         try {
-            AccountsResponse result = apiInstance.paymentslistAccounts(limit, skip, sort);
+            AccountsCursor result = apiInstance.paymentslistAccounts(pageSize, cursor, sort);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling PaymentsApi#paymentslistAccounts");